Frequently Asked Questions

 - Generally it is a lengthy wait.
 Bob tries to get the mount completed in 8 – 12 months from the time it is delivered to the shop.

-- How often should I call to check up with Bob during the mounting process to keep informed?
+- How often should I communicate with Bob during the mounting process to keep informed?

-- There is no reason to call to check up with Bob while you wait for the mount to be completed.
-If you change contact information please let Bob know your new contact information.
+- There are a few reasons to check up with Bob while you wait for the mount to be completed.
+If you change contact information please let Bob know your new contact information; if the pose requirement for your specimen changes, or you decide to cancel the job; please inform Bob.
 Bob will contact you when the job is completed.
-Please feel free to come by the shop any time during regular business hours.
+Please feel free to come by the shop any time during regular business hours, or to communicate via email for any updates: email@example.com.

 - Where is the shop?